SystemJargon/pi-hole/Pi-hole_vs_AdGuard-Home.md

 ## Which one, Pi-hole or AdGuardHome???

-It's a personal preference and what works for you and your environment IMO.
-Pi-hole I like better in my opinion.
-More config for the tech minded.
+It's a personal preference and what works for you and your environment.

+Pi-hole I like better in my opinion since Group Management existed.
+Pi-hole is simply put, 'more config for the tech minded'.

-For a non-tech person, maybe AdGuard home will be better suited.
+For a non-tech person, in my opinion, AdGuard home will be better suited for ease of simplicity vs Pi-hole.

 It is ultimately up to you to decide.
 Many videos/reviews around the internet exist for both.